02 Nov Respect Is a Two-Way Street

 What can we learn?

-If we want our learning to stick, we need to engage, not dictate.
+If we want our learning to stick and activate behavior change, we need to engage, not dictate.

 Lists have their place, but when it comes to changing behavior, they’re the equivalent of a blunt instrument wielded with force.